Police Officer HIRING PROCESS

 Congratulations!
 You've found your way in!
 I have the keys to your future and the knowledge to help you become a police officer!
 I will walk you through everything you need to know.

 Years ago, when I first applied to become a police officer, I was bewildered and lost.
 There was little on the internet and I didn’t know any police officers.
 It took me two years of trial and error before I succeeded.
-In the long run, I enjoyed a very successful and gratifying career with the Denver Police Department.
+In the long run, I enjoyed a very successful and gratifying career.
 I became a specialist in recruiting and training.
 When I retired, I realized that the best way of giving back was to provide coaching and training for future applicants like you, so that your personal journey will be easier and equally successful.

 Police Application - Beware!